What does it say about me that I have a mental health issue? It says that I am human.

 To date, there is still a social stigma attached to mental health conditions.
 It stems from ignorance, a lack of understanding, and misguided views.
 Bringing awareness to mental health in the workplace opens up avenues for discussion, understanding, and acceptance.

-Businesses could start by providing employees with access to educational and other relevant resources regarding mental health.
+Businesses could start by providing employees with access to educational and other relevant resources regarding mental health and make it as a business asset.
 Taking it a step further, in-house mental wellness programmes could be developed.
 However, for all these initiatives to succeed, it is necessary to create a work environment that is open to talking about mental health issues.
 Only by doing so can these issues be destigmatized, and people will be more willing to access available support when necessary.

 Provide Management with Training Workshops